simon987/irarchives/README.md

 Summary
 -------
-NSFW reverse image search for reddit
+Reverse image/video search for reddit

 ![demo](demo.gif)
 Realtime dhash demo.
-The hash (on the right) is stored as 144-bit integer.
+The hash (on the right) is stored as a 144-bit integer.
 We can compute the similarity of two images by counting the number of matching bits of their hashes.

 Overview
 --------
-Many NSFW reddit posts contain more information about an image.

 The repo contains:
-* a script to scrape images from reddit posts and store the data in a database.
+* A script to scrape images from reddit posts and store the data in a database.
-* a web interface for searching the database
+* A web interface for searching the database

 ### Database schema
 ![schema](schema.png)